 The Louvre Museum is an iconic Parisian monument, standing bold and strong.
 Built decades ago, it has long since represented and housed the best that art and culture have had to offer.
 Yet, today it is very difficult to imagine the Louvre without I.M.
 Pei’s addition.

 Commissioned to tackle the issue of traffic, in the Louvre’s heavily congested Cour Napolean, Pei’s glass pyramid was quick to draw criticism from those who saw it as a threat to France’s traditional architecture.
 Le Monde’s architecture critic at the time called the structure “a house of the dead” and said Pei was treating the courtyard of the Louvre “like an annex of Disneyland or bringing Luna Park back from the dead”.
 Apart from serving as a new entry and focal point, the pyramid also took the opportunity to expand the museum, adding new underground galleries, labs, and storage.

 As a foreign architect, Pei’s decision to put a stark glass pyramid amidst a traditionally French Renaissance context was a very bold thing to do.
 Despite all the flak it drew, it doesn’t detract from the original museum, but rather enhances it through its scale and transparency.
-Just as the Eiffel Tower, once considered a disgraceful monstrosity has now become an endearing local attraction, so has the pyramid of Pei- slowly altering a country resistant to change.
+Just as the Eiffel Tower, once considered a disgraceful monstrosity has now become an endearing local attraction, so has this famous structure of Pei- slowly altering a country resistant to change.

 9. Eero Saarinen- Gateway Arch